Lelit Kate PL82T Espresso Machine Review

 User-friendliness – 4/5

-Like these, all higher-end Lelit espresso machines are equipped with the Lelit Control Center (LCC), an onboard computer.
+Like these, all higher-end Lelit espresso machine models are equipped with the Lelit Control Center (LCC), an onboard computer.
 This adds a lot of functionality and is simple to program.
 Thus, Lelit espresso machines are more manageable than average to operate.

 With the Lelit Kate, you can program the temperature for brewing, steaming, and water, the pre-infusion time, and a countdown shot timer.
 You also use the LCC to program the grinding time for a single shot and double shot, as the grinder doses by time rather than weight.